sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 1. Corpus Tag: A CoSWID tag MUST be considered a corpus tag if the corpus item is "true".
 1. Patch Tag: A CoSWID tag MUST be considered a patch tag if the patch item is "true".

+Note: Multiple of the corpus, patch, and supplemental items can have values set as "true".
+The rules above provide a means to determine the tag's type in such a case.
+For example, a SWID or CoSWID tag for a patch installer might have both corpus and patch items set to "true".
+In such a case, the tag is a "Corpus Tag".
+The tag installed by this installer would have only the patch item set to "true", making the installed tag type a "Patch Tag".

 # CoSWID Indexed Label Values

 {: #indexed-version-scheme}